Alpha Mom Holiday Gift Guide 2012

 2. Baked By Melissa cupcakes are the size of a quarter and perfect to send as gifts or serve at a party, especially since the the bite-size means no cupcake wrapper of which to dispose.
 It’s the perfect gift to send to a family or an office.

-3. Macarons by Dana’s Bakery: in the US it seems like 2012 was the year of the macaron.
-My fave is by Dana’s Bakery which adds surprise flavors (like Fruity Pebbles, Jelly Donut and Cookie Dough) to its artisanal macarons.
+3. Macarons by Dana’s Bakery: My fave is by Dana’s Bakery which adds surprise flavors (like Fruity Pebbles, Jelly Donut and Cookie Dough) to its artisanal macarons.
 With one taste, it’s clear that Dana’s Bakery takes its craft seriously.
 Fun!

 4. Vosges chocolates: if your gift recipient loves chocolate, you will not disappoint with Vosges.
 There are lots of different chocolate gift packages to choose from, at varying price points.
 Me?
 I love the chocolate bars and the caramel marshmallows.